Notes on the Geography of Northern India: Lucknow of the Nawabs

 The nearby Jama Masjid, completed in 1845 by the widow of Muhamad Ali Shah.
 Off-limits to non-believers.

 Lucknow has other imambaras.
-Here's the entrance to the Sibtainabad Imambara, still in use though not on the tourist circuit.
+Here's the entrance to the Sibtainabad Imambara, still in use though not accustomed to tourists.

 The imambara in its courtyard.